Cyber resilience: Operational safety net for businesses

 Read the IDC white paper, “Five Key Technologies for Enabling a Cyber Resilience Framework.”

-As businesses adopt new technologies, their protection and disaster recovery strategies must change accordingly to keep pace as traditional practices were not designed to address the impacts of cyber-related incidents.
+As businesses adopt new technologies, their data protection and disaster recovery strategies must change accordingly to keep pace as traditional practices were not designed to address the impacts of cyber-related incidents like cyber-attack or ransomware attack.
 These strategies must include stronger and more varied security mechanisms, but they must also include ways to recover quickly should a data breach or an incident occur.
 In effect, such strategies should consider cyber-resilience practices so that businesses can best protect themselves against attacks.

-Cyber-resilience is not a single technology, but combines the best practices from IT security, business continuity, recovery, and other disciplines to create a business strategy more in line with the needs and goals of today’s digital business.
+Cyber-resilience is not a single technology, but combines the best practices from IT security, business continuity, disaster recovery (DR), and other disciplines to create a business strategy more in line with the needs and goals of today’s digital business.
 Cyber-resilience is particularly critical now given that digital transformation breaks down the traditional safeguards between enterprises and participants in the global economy.
 Essentially, business-enabling technologies serve as gateways to risk, attack, and failure.
 Traditional data protection and recovery environments are often targeted by such cyber-attacks.

 Therefore, cyber-resilience is of paramount concern for security professionals as well as for those responsible for business continuity and risk management planning.
 Fundamentally, cyber-resilience is a discipline focused on improving an organization’s cyber-response capabilities from initial event detection and recovery to continual process improvement.
 Traditional business continuity strategies focused on system failures and outages simply must evolve today given the sophistication of the threat environment and the potential devastation a cyber-attack can have on business.
 Instead, business continuity strategies must focus on cyber-based threats that maliciously target an organization’s data – which is not likely to be protected by traditional recovery procedures for system outages – to maintain continuous business operations versus simply having an IT environment running but not operational given the impacts of an attack.